dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

    // message hash of the reference message
    // optional (not needed for messages of type NEW)
    referenceMessageHash: string,
-   // message attachments e.g. images
+   // message attachments e.g. images as array of URIs
    // optional
-   attachments: Attachment[],
+   attachments: string[],
    // instructions used by the receiver of the message on how to send a reply
    // optional (e.g., used for bridging messages to other protocols)
    replyDeliveryInstruction: string,